 Pembroke Welsh Corgi

 One of the most congenial low-maintenance house dogs, the Pembroke Welsh Corgi is smart and affectionate, but not needy.
 Even with their short legs and fluffy loaf (an affectionate term for a Corgi butt), they are quick and agile.
 They are ideal for zippy indoor games, which Corgis consider a job.
 As a member of the herding group, Corgis are particularly happy when they have work to do, but a slow walk outside is A-OK, too.
 This breed’s thick double coat sheds a fair amount, but daily brushing will remove loose hair and keep its loaf adorable.
+Corgi’s are also one of the most affordable dog breeds on the market.
 One tiny drawback, Dr. Pletz says, is that since they are vigilant watchdogs, they have a “big dog” bark.”
-Here’s how to get your dog to bark less—without yelling.

-Not only are poodles low-maintenance dogs, but they also come in three sizes: the Standard (up to 70 pounds), Miniature (10 to 15 pounds), and Toy (4 to 6 pounds).
+Poodles are low-maintenance dogs that come in three sizes: the Standard (up to 70 pounds), Miniature (10 to 15 pounds), and Toy (4 to 6 pounds).
 “Regardless of size, the poodle is people-oriented and enjoys learning new things.
 They are very smart, eager, and remarkably versatile,” says Dr. Pletz.
 Versatility equals low-maintenance because while poodles are active dogs, they love to do whatever you love to do.
-Plus, poodles have a low-allergen coat that doesn’t shed much.
-Shorter cuts are easier to maintain, but visits to the groomer for semi-regular clip-and-trims are essential to keep new growth from matting.
-Because they’re super smart, pet parents don’t have to spend a lot of time training them.
+Plus, they have a low-allergen coat that doesn’t shed much.
+Shorter cuts are easier to maintain, but visits to the groomer for semi-regular clips-and-trims are essential to keep new growth from matting.
+Because poodles are super smart, pet parents don’t have to spend a lot of time training them.
 Find out where they rank among the smartest dog breeds.

 “Pomeranians are lively, inquisitive, and have been known as the ideal companion,” says Dr. Pletz.
 “They are one of the most popular toy breeds with their vivacious personality and big-dog demeanor.”
-These low-maintenance dogs are easy to train, and make great family pets—and surprisingly alert watchdogs.
-While Poms love a day out on the town while carried in a tote, a short walk or playtime indoors is needed for them to get their exercise.
-Poms do require some grooming to keep that fluffy, foxy look, though.
+These indoor dogs are easy to train, make great family pets, and are surprisingly alert watchdogs.
+While Poms love a day out on the town while carried in a tote, they’ll need a short walk or playtime indoors to get their exercise.
+Poms do require some grooming to keep that fluffy, foxy look.
 “Frequent brushing is necessary to maintain their beautiful coat, and a regular trip to the groomer is recommended,” says Dr. Pletz.
-If you go gaga over tiny pups, you’ll love these other adorable small dog breeds, too.
+If a dog is too much of a commitment, try out one of these low-maintenance pets instead.

 We would be remiss if we didn’t mention mixed breeds as possible choices for perfect low-maintenance dogs.
 A rescue organization or shelter with volunteer foster parents is a valuable resource to gain insight into a specific dog’s behavior and activity level.
 Foster parents provide a nurturing environment where dogs can live comfortably, away from the stress of a shelter, and they can share their daily experiences with the dog to help you determine if the dog is right for your lifestyle.
 Just be aware that adopting a dog like this can come with its own set of challenges and that it may take a little while for your new pup to adjust.
-No matter whether you choose a low-maintenance dog or spend every second you can with your pooch, make sure you’re avoiding these common mistakes dog owners make.
+Whether you choose a low-maintenance dog or not, make sure your dog does these 10 things every day.